Current Shelter Population: 102

 Adopted & fostered ferrets are removed from the GCFA website every Sunday.
 Additions may come at any time so please visit often and join our Social Networks page for instant updates!

 10. I have a Ferret emergency, what do I do?

 If you are a foster parent: Please call the GCFA shelter director, Moira Koppe.
 If you have misplaced his number, please call the GCFA shelter at 708.442.8650.

 If you are an adopter: Please call your vet.
 If you are having an emergency and it is after hours, we recommend calling Midwest Animal Emergency Hospital (Elmwood Park) 708.453.4755 OR 911 Animal Emergency (Skokie) at 847.673.9110.
 Other vets are listed here.

 11. Do you recommend and specific vets?

-The GCFA does not recommend or endorse any vet other than our provider, Midwest Bird & Exotic Animal Hospital and other partner agencies.
-Our members have recommended other vets in their area and they are listed on our Veterinarians page.
+The GCFA does not recommend or endorse any vet, however, our members have recommended other vets in their area and they are listed on our Veterinarians page.

 12. What is Duck soup and how do you make Duck Soup?

 For years, ferret lovers have been trying to find a super formula to fatten up sick ferrets, oldsters and ferrets with ulcers.
 We all have been looking for something high in calories and protein, with added vitamins.
 After trying just about everything on the market for pets, people had just about given up, and were making do with some things that were not quite perfect for the little guys, because everything made for cats that we could find had a condensed milk base.
 We have heard of many miraculous recoveries attributed to Duck Soup.
 It has helped old ferrets, ferrets with insulinoma, ferrets with hair loss, and ferrets who are just plain too sick to eat.